Mike Saenz: Biography

+Saenz was born in Chicago, Illinois.

+Comics work

 The comic book Shatter was written by Peter Gillis and illustrated on the computer by Saenz.
 It was initially drawn on a first-generation Macintosh using a mouse, and printed on a dot-matrix printer.
 It was then photographed like a piece of traditionally drawn black-and-white comic art, and the color separations were applied in the traditional manner of the period.

 After a brief career as a professional comic book artist for hire, he went solo and continued to innovate in the fields of comics as well as computers.
 He developed ComicWorks, the first computer program for creating comics.
 He later went on to develop Iron Man: Crash (Marvel Comics, 1988).
-In 1993, Saenz created Donna Matrix, a computer-generated graphic novel with 3-D graphics, published by Reactor Press.